Today’s Reading: Proverbs 24

 Lord God, I pray for wisdom along with the determination to fill my house with understanding and knowledge, so that I will surround my life and the lives of my family and friends who visit me with precious and pleasant riches…riches of love, joy, peace, truth and all the characteristics of Jesus, in Whose Name I ask these blessings, Amen!!!

 100 PERSONAL WORDS:

 As I came to the end of Proverbs 24, I read, “A little sleep, a little slumber…” I enjoy and thrive on the life discipline of early mornings to which God has called me, and the older I get (79), I like change less and less (24:21b).
 Nevertheless, I am determined that I will “fret not!
 It was 1993 when Dr. R.K.
 Harrison went to Heaven.
 Here is an interview I did with this outstanding man of God and true scholar who was the primary New Testament translator for the NKJV (click here).

 Yours for building our households with wisdom and filling the rooms with precious and pleasant knowledge,

 P.S.
-I sometimes get a little lonely for our old studio building at 100 Huntley Street, Toronto, where the interview with Professor Harrison took place.
+I become a little lonely for our old studio building at 100 Huntley Street, Toronto, where the interview with Professor Harrison took place.
 Truly this was a building where the rooms were “filled with all precious and pleasant riches.”
-We moved from there in 1992.
 Below is a picture of the front of that special building.